jhburns/ExperienceCapture/Documentation/Configure.md

 ## Game Version

-Version of your game, useful for matching up captured data with specific games versions.
+String version of your game, useful for matching up captured data with specific games versions.

 ## Client Version